Careers

 Physical Demands:

-physical demand rating for a job of Front Office Dental Reception falls within the Medium classification.
+The overall physical demand rating for a job of Front Office Dental Reception falls within the Medium classification.
 The physical demands and fine motor skills described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 • Sitting